Teejay1589/do-you-know/README.md

+# do-you-know
-"# do-you-know - a platform for sharing and getting to know more facts"
+- a platform for sharing and getting to know more facts